Iamswe0/Iamswe0/README.md

 - 👋 Hi, I’m @Iamswe0
-- 👀 I’m interested in remaining employeed
+- 👀 I’m interested in getting good at my job.
-- 🌱 I’m currently learning how to be a good Swe
+- 🌱 I’m currently learning how to be a good Swe,
--
+- Java, Git, etc etc.

 <!---
 Iamswe0/Iamswe0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.